leannejdong/MGOSDT/README.md

-# GOSDTMultiway Documentation
+# MGOSDT Documentation
-A Multiway split extension of [Generalized Optimal Sparse Decision Tree](https://arxiv.org/pdf/2006.08690.pdf).
+MGOSDT is a Command Line Application for Multiway Sparse Decision Tree Optimization.
+It can be viewed as a Multiway split extension of [Generalized Optimal Sparse Decision Tree](https://arxiv.org/pdf/2006.08690.pdf).

-Under development!

 # Table of Content
 - [Usage](#usage)